 The product approach can be challenging for some organizations because it requires living with more ambiguity up front.
 In the earliest phases of a product approach, user research guides development, not predetermined perceptions of user needs.
 Any assumptions about user needs are quickly challenged when initial ideas are tested with actual users.

 However, any discomfort from ambiguity is offset by the benefit of the product approach.
-Your relationships with members and constituents will be strengthened, as a key tenet of the product approach is to listen to users and incorporate their feedback into subsequent iterations of the product.
+Your relationships with members and supporters will be strengthened, as a key tenet of the product approach is to listen to users and incorporate their feedback into subsequent iterations of the product.

 Why the product approach for website design isn’t business as usual